WICG/attribution-reporting-api/event_attribution_reporting_clicks.md

 Each source is only allowed to schedule a maximum of three reports (see [Triggering attribution multiple times for the same source](#triggering-attribution-multiple-times-for-the-same-source)).
 The browser will delete sources which have sent three reports.

 If a source already has three scheduled reports when a new report is being scheduled, the browser will compare the priority of the new report with the priorities of the scheduled reports for that source.
 If the new report has the lowest priority, it will be ignored.
 Otherwise, the browser will delete the scheduled report with the lowest priority and schedule the new report.

 ### Multiple sources for the same trigger (Multi-touch)

-If multiple sources were clicked and associated with a single attribution trigger, send reports for all of them.
+If multiple sources were clicked and associated with a single attribution trigger, send reports for the one with the highest priority.

-To provide additional utility, the browser can choose to provide additional annotations to each of these reports, attributing credits for the triggering redirect to them individually.
-Attribution models allow for more sophisticated, accurate measurement.

-The default attribution model will be last-click attribution, giving the last-clicked source for a given trigger redirect all of the credit.

-To remain flexible, the browser sends an `credit` of value 0 to 100 for all reports associated with a single trigger.
-This represents the percent of attribution a source received.
-The sum of credits across a set of reports for one trigger should equal 100.
+If no priority is specified, the browser performs last-touch.

 There are many possible alternatives to this, like providing a choice of rules-based attribution models.
 However, it